-Located in Mead 131, the Writing Center is a place to write and talk about writing.
-Each year we hold over 1,500 free consultations with students, alumni, and staff on campus.
-We welcome projects at any stage of the writing process, whether you’re just getting started or putting the finishing touches on a draft.
+One of Pitzer’s most popular resources, the Writing Center is a place to write, think, and talk about writing.
+Each year we host about 2,000 free one-on-one consultations with Writing Fellows on writing projects across the disciplines.
+The Writing Center welcomes projects at any stage of the writing process, whether you’re just getting started or putting the finishing touches on a draft.
 We also welcome writing in any discipline or form, including essays, fellowship or admissions applications, lab reports, cover letters, and senior theses.

 Who May Visit the Writing Center?

 All Pitzer students are eligible—and encouraged—to use the Writing Center.
 Faculty, staff, and recent alumni may also use the center.
 Claremont College students enrolled in Pitzer courses are welcome to book appointments for assignments in those courses.

 Why Visit the Writing Center?